 3. MOTOR SPORT

 If you asked me how I felt about this song earlier, I would’ve told you that I thought it was “Aight.”
-But as time went by, I started to like a few things about it, and now I view it as one of their hotter tracks on this album.
-One thing I really like about “Motor Sport” is that neither member in the group is trying to out-stage the other; they simply speak their s–t and let the ladies do their thing.
+But as time went by, I started to like a few things about it, and now I view it as one of the hotter tracks on this album.
+One thing I really like about “Motor Sport” is that neither member in Migos is trying to out-stage the other; they simply speak their s–t and let the ladies do their thing.
 Do you realize how polite that was of them?

 Cardi B’s verse is pretty good on this song, as she gets all competitive for us.
-I feel like she has lots of noteworthy bars on her part, even referencing her relationship with Offset on it.
+I feel like she has lots of noteworthy bars on her part, even referencing her relationship with Offset in it.
 Cardi B definitely won this song, to me.

-Advanced Auto parts followed Migos on Twitter.
+Advanced Auto Parts followed Migos on Twitter (That’s an amazing joke, isn’t it?).

 When Gucci Mane and Migos link up, they usually make hits.